Lithium production numbers are often broken down in terms of lithium carbonate equivalent. But what is lithium carbonate? Find out here.

 Looking beyond batteries, lithium carbonate is used in ceramics, glass, cement and aluminum processing.
-Indeed, while the battery market is certainly growing, the US Geological Survey estimates that glass and ceramics still made up roughly 30 percent of global end-use markets in 2016.
-Lithium carbonate also has an important use in the pharmaceutical industry: it’s on the World Health Organization’s list of essential medicines as a treatment for bipolar disorder.
+Indeed, while the battery market is certainly growing, the US Geological Survey estimates that glass and ceramics still made up roughly 27 percent of global end-use markets in 2017.
+Lithium carbonate also has an important use in the pharmaceutical industry: it’s been on the World Health Organization’s list of essential medicines as a treatment for bipolar disorder.

 Technical-grade lithium carbonate is cheaper than battery-grade material, but such products must have very low concentrations of iron to make the cut for end users.
 This type of lithium is used in applications for glass and ceramics.
 It’s also worth noting that lithium is used in the form of ore concentrates in industrial applications rather than as lithium carbonate or hydroxide.

 As mentioned, lithium hydroxide is becoming more popular than lithium carbonate, at least in terms of manufacturing electric vehicle batteries.
 While lithium hydroxide is more expensive, it can also be used to produce cathode material more efficiently, and is actually necessary for some types of cathodes, such as nickel–cobalt-aluminum oxide (NCA) and nickel-manganese-cobalt oxide (NMC).